marcosjroig/JsonWebTokensToSecureAngularAndNetCoreWebApi/README.md

 ### Web solution installation
-1) Go to the command line and navigate until the "Web" folder, in the root of this folder execute these commands: npm install ng serve
+1) Go to the command line and navigate until the "Web" folder, in the root of this folder execute these commands:

+npm install
+-- To install the Node packages ng serve
+-- To run the web server

 ### Web Api
 1) Open the solution of the folder "NetCoreWebApi" with VS2017 or newer